nschneid/aclrollingreview/responsibleNLPresearch.md

 ## Credits

 This checklist was developed by Marine Carpuat, Marie-Catherine de Marneffe and Ivan Vladimir Meza Ruiz, the NAACL 2022 program chairs, working with Jesse Dodge, and with the ARR editors in chief.
 Additional input was provided by the other NAACL 2022 reproducibility chairs, Margot Mieskes, Anna Rogers, and the ACL Ethics Committee.
+Updated for ARR October 2024 cycle by Anna Rogers, based on discussions with ARR board.